Jmuccigr/mapping_rome/decisions.md

     - Type field becomes "People"
 - Keep places in titles and descriptions
     - E.g., Keep "Samos" in "Pythagoras of Samos"
-- Don't woory about generic references to places (e.g., "the city") as long as the place was already identified.
+- Don't worry about generic references to places (e.g., "the city") as long as the place was already identified.